Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Picnic areas with grills where you can enjoy a meal with your dog

-• Several dog-friendly lodging options available nearby
+• Several dog-friendly lodging options are nearby

 5. Little Talbot Island State Park